-2021 was an exceptionally successful summer for the Manchester band as they appeared at festivals up and down the country.
-Back in June they played the Download Festival Pilot before bookending the summer by opening the main stage at this year’s Reading and Leeds.
-THE HARA also played triumphant shows at TRNSMT in Glasgow, Tramlines in Sheffield, Neighbourhood Weekender in Warrington, and Slam Dunk in the north and south.
+THE HARA is Josh Taylor (frontman), Zack Breen (guitar) and Jack Kennedy (drums) from Manchester.
+Refusing to be pigeonholed, their ‘genre fluid’ music sees them continue to break new ground sonically and they have already found a home on Spotify, Apple Music and Amazon Music playlists.
+Featured across airwaves and column inches with notable acclaim from BBC Introducing, Amazing Radio, Kerrang! and Manchester Evening News, 2021 was an exceptionally successful summer as they debuted at festivals up and down the country starting with Download Festival before bookending the summer opening the main stage at Reading and Leeds.
+THE HARA also played triumphant shows at TRNSMT in Glasgow, Tramlines in Sheffield, Neighbourhood Weekender in Warrington, and Slam Dunk North and South.

-“THE HARA have a secret, and the secret is their sound – it is untamed, unlimited.”– Manchester Evening News
+“THE HARA have a secret, and the secret is their sound – it is untamed, unlimited.”– Manchester Evening News, Download Festival 2021

 Explaining the band’s mantra, Josh elaborates, “We want to show everyone that despite it all, despite what the statistics say, despite what people say or any of that social media acceptance bullsh*t, it really doesn’t matter.
 Thousands of people reject you for being different but there are 10 times over that amount who will accept you and who are feeling just like you.
 If people can become a part of such a glorious resistance through our music, then that’s our mission”